 How does it work?

-miNDARs can also be populated with your own raw or evaluated data and uploaded directly back into the NDA for a streamlined data submission directly from a hosted database.
+miNDARs can also be populated with your own data and uploaded directly back into the NDA for a streamlined data submission directly from a hosted database.

 How do I get started?

-To begin, email NDAHelp@mail.nih.gov and request that cloud access be added to your account.
-Once your request is approved, the option to launch packages to a cloud hosted database will be available during package creation.
-You can deploy previously generated packages as well as new ones.
+The option to launch data packages to a cloud-hosted database will be available during package creation.
+You can deploy previously generated data packages as well as new ones.

 To move data to Oracle, first create a package in the NDA.
 Then, following registration, enter the package id and credentials requested on the miNDAR tab.
 This will start the miNDAR creation process, which takes approximately 10 minutes.
 Once created, the miNDAR connect details will be emailed to you, and can be used to establish a connection with your credentials.

-File data that is usually included in a package download will now be accessible via S3.
-Each package will have a table “S3_LINKS” which contains URIs for all objects in that package.
-Using direct calls to Amazon Web Service's S3 API, a third party tool, or client libraries, data from these objects can be streamed or downloaded.
+Files included in a package are accessible from Amazon Web Services (AWS) S3 Object Storage.
+Each miNDAR package will have a table “S3_LINKS” table containing URIs for all objects in that package.
+Using direct web service calls to Amazon Web Service's S3 API, a third-party tool, or client libraries, data from these objects can be streamed or downloaded.

 For help with the command line download manager, use the following switches: -h, --help